 BACKSTAGE – installation of a peep show dressing room.
 The room contains a dressing table with mirror and lights, a couch and a bank of six lockers.

+Across the stage, a gap in the curtain leads to the third part of the installation.
 After passing through the spaces of implication and action, the viewer moves into a space of rest, reflection, and preparation.
-A more intimate, private space, the dressing room will be populated with the objects belonging to the absent working dancers: bottles of water, packs of cigarettes, a hoodie, a pair of sparkly underpants, etc. Each locker will be “inhabited” by one of the sex workers I have interviewed, with each one donating an item that they link to sex work and to intimacy.
-In addition, inside each locker there will be a small monitor, triggered by an Arduino when the locker door is opened.
-The videos shown on these small 10” screens will suggest an intimate confessional, with the sex worker talking about an aspect of her private self not normally shared publicly.
+A private space, the action here is about the unveiling of intimacy.
+The dressing room is populated with the objects belonging to the absent working dancers: bottles of water, makeup, coats, purses, hairspray, a pair of sparkly underpants, shoes, vibrators, strap on dildoes.
+These objects are elements of a larger story, evidence of experience, tangible triggers of memory.
+The audio in the space reflects that, with sounds of the absent dancers just audible enough that you can hear what seem to be conversations, but not clear enough for you to focus on any one story.
+To do that, the viewer has to move to the lockers.
+Each locker has been inhabited by one of the sex workers I have interviewed, with the donated items that they link to sex work.
+Inside each locker there is a small monitor, triggered by an arduino when the locker door is opened.
+The videos shown on these small 10” screens suggest an intimate confessional, with the sex worker talking about an aspect of her private self not normally shared publicly.
+To hear what each person interviewed is saying, you have to actually stick your head inside the lockers, putting your head deep into their intimate space.

 Through a door or opening, the viewer will then enter the final area of the installation:

-Shown with the “long video portraits” of sex workers, I refer conceptually to how the object of the gaze looks back and the odalisque observes the viewer.
-These drawings are the following questions: How are emotions being performed and reflected?
+The final space of the installation is behind a curtain at the far end of the room.
+The 5 minute video piece “Intimate” is on loop.
+The video portraits comprise an entire wall of several Odalisque figures, reversing the viewing context such that sex workers observe and consume observers, creating a final moment for the viewer, where, after staring at these people for the entirety of their experience in this space, the odalisque finally gazes back.
+With the “long video portraits” of sex workers, I refer conceptually to how the object of the gaze looks back and the odalisque observes the viewer.
+This asks the following questions: How are emotions being performed and reflected?
 What do we project onto the subject in these long video portraits, with the sex worker invoking a moment that might either be genuine or contrived?